 People today are concerned about how to live within the community.
 They need jobs and the burdens of medical care and taxes controlled.
 They are worried about not being persecuted.
 They want leaders who will help level the playing field so that we are all treated equally in the eyes of the law.

-Robin Rayne-Nelson asked the members of the Cherokee Camera Club, “What’s your passion?”
+Robin Rayne asked the members of the Cherokee Camera Club, “What’s your passion?”

-The “Deer in Headlights” syndrome is how so many responses to this question.
+The “Deer in Headlights” syndrome is why there are so many responses to this question.
 There are many ways we are asked this question in our lives.

-2. “If I had unlimited time and resources, what would I choose to do?”
+“If I had unlimited time and resources, what would I do?”

 Finding your passion is finding your purpose in life.
 You can’t think your way into finding your life purpose; you have to do your way into it.
 The experience is the reward; clarity comes through the process of exploring.
 Action is where you get results.

-You may need to explore those things and places in your life that have brought you the most joy.
+You may need to explore those things and places that have brought you the most joy.
 This is where your heart was moved.

 Robin gave us a clue as he shared that his passion was getting choked up, and the tears began to flow when he told you some of the back stories on the piece he shared about special needs.